The following is heavily based on an article written by Dale Warner at Revolve, an online blog dedicated to the success of the real estate community.

 Cons: Rented audience; must submit to their rules and limitations; requires knowledge of the latest best practices.

-Organic Self-Generated Leads: Leads earned through content marketing (for example, writing a blog post, optimizing it with keywords so it gets found on Google, and including some sort of call-to-action in the blog that encourages readers to get in touch with you).
+Organic Self-Generated Leads: Leads earned through content marketing (for example, writing a blog post, optimizing it with keywords so it gets found on Google, and including some call-to-action in the blog that encourages readers to get in touch with you).

 Cons: Shared audience (competing with other agents for attention in search engines and on social media); requires a lot of time and energy to create content and stay on top of best practices.